etwk/blog/content/lists/books.md

 - [ ] 1984 #must
 - [ ] Homage to Catalonia #must

+### James Baldwin
+- [ ] The Fire Next Time
+- [ ] Going to Meet the Man: Stories
+- [ ] I Am Not Your Negro (James Baldwin, Raoul Peck)
+- [ ] The Amen Corner: A Play
+- [ ] Blues for Mister Charlie: A Play
+- [ ] One Day When I Was Lost: A Scenario Based on Alex Haley's The Autobiography of Malcolm X #screenplay

 ### Joseph Campbell
 - [ ] The Power of Myth #must
 - [ ] The Hero with a Thousand Faces #must